couchbaselabs/node-ottoman/vuepress/guides/document.md

 ## Populate

-Population is the process of automatically replacing the specified paths in the document with document(s) from other collection(s).
+Population is the process of automatically replacing the specified paths in a document using document(s) from other collection(s).
 We may populate a single document, multiple documents, a plain object, multiple plain objects, or all objects returned from a query.

-Let's look at some examples.
+Examples:

 ```javascript
 import {Schema, model} from 'ottoman';